 - The Forecast analysis provides the detail of the forecast source including statistical measures.
 It also includes a recommendation on the forecasting/demand planning approach to employ for a given item.

 - The Lead Time analysis calculates the actual versus stated (planned) lead time by item and location (if applicable).
 Lead time is the typical number of calendar days to expect an item to arrive at a location from order to receipt.
 Correct lead times are necessary to ensure proper order point calculations.
-The analytic also measures also calculates the on time performance of supply from purchase order and production order data.
+The analytic also calculates the on-time performance of supply from purchase order and production order data.

 - The Stocking analysis helps to determine what should be stocked and maintained in inventory versus not stocked and made or purchase to ordered.